-It happens all the time.
-E-mails sent specifically to one person, end up getting forwarded to others.
+E-mails sent specifically to one person, end up being forwarded to others.
+Trust broken.
 Even though it happens all the time, just like many other misconceptions about the online arena and e-mail, that doesn’t mean that it is good practice.

 This week a kind reader brought to my attention a situation she was in.
 She had discovered that a friend had forwarded an e-mail where she had shared personal information about a situation she was going through with her boyfriend.

 One of the recipients of the forward then forwarded her the copy and commentary that she had received from her “friend”.
 That person simply stated “I thought you should know you are trusting the wrong person.”

 Needless to say she was heartbroken — this was a person that she trusted.
 Apparently erroneously.
 She was not sure what to do.
 Only she knows if the relationship is worth salvaging.